formio/help.form.io/_paragraphs/userguide/environments/environments-docker.md

       -e "PROTOCOL=http" \
       --restart unless-stopped \
       --network formio \
-      --name formio-server \
+      --name formio-enterprise \
       --link formio-files-core:formio-files \
       --link formio-mongo:mongo \
       --link formio-redis:redis \
       -p 3000:80 \
-      formio/formio-server
+      formio/formio-enterprise

 **NOTE**
 If you are running this container in a production environment and have SSL enabled, then you will need to remove the Environment Variable ```PROTOCOL```

 #### Testing the installation
-You should now have an instance of the formio-server running in your environment.
+You should now have an instance of the formio-enterprise running in your environment.
 To test it, go to [http://localhost:3000](http://localhost:3000){:target="_blank"}.
 You should see a response with an empty array since there will be no projects on your environment yet.

 Also test out [http://localhost:3000/status](http://localhost:3000/status){:target="_blank"} which will give you the build number and database schema version of your environment.